This Product Designer position for our Secure stage group is 100% remote.

 You’ve got a portfolio of work that shows us your product design skills across user research, UX strategy, wireframing, prototyping, product strategy, and visual design.

 The idea of playing a key part in the evolution of our Pajamas Design System is truly exciting to you.

 Our values of collaboration, results, efficiency, diversity, iteration, and transparency resonate with you.

 Some of the benefits you’ll be entitled to vary by the region or country you’re in.
 However, all GitLabbers are fully remote and receive a "no ask, must tell" paid-time-off policy, where we don’t count the number of days you take off annually.
 You can work incredibly flexible hours, enabled by our asynchronous approach to communication.
+We’ll also help you set up your home office environment, pay for your membership to a co-working space and contribute to the travel costs associated with meeting other GitLab employees across the world.
 Also, every year or so, we’ll invite you to our Contribute event.

-Our hiring process for this Product Designer position typically follows five stages.
-The details of this process, and the compensation for this role can be found at the bottom of our job family page.
+The hiring process for this Senior Product Designer position typically follows five stages.
+The details of this process and the compensation for the role can be found at the bottom of our job family page.